Nic30/hdlConvertor/README.md

 Package is stored in pip respository you can install it by:
 `pip3 install hdlConvertor`
+or download repository and run `python3 setup.py install`

 Currently package is testet only for python3.5 under linux but should work with every python3.x on any system where is compiler with c++11 support.